Medical facilities in Tulsa: Earliest hospitals

 In 1900, a smallpox epidemic struck Tulsa.
 Surgeon Fred S. Clinton and four Tulsa businessmen (J. H. McBirney, Sam H. McBirney, Vic Pranter and Jack Dietz) set up a hospital for contagious patients in a six-room cottage near Archer Avenue and Greenwood Street.
 Clinton was the acknowledged leader, while the other four each invested fifty dollars to equip the facility and served as trustees.
 After the epidemic had passed, the facility was used for other types of patients.
 The facility closed after only one year of operation, apparently without even receiving a formal name.

 After closure of the Archer Avenue facility, Clinton recognized the need to establish a real hospital for the rapidly growing city.
 He called town meetings and gave speeches for five years.
 In 1906, he and several other doctors organized and incorporated the Tulsa Hospital Association.
-He was elected president, C. L. Reeder was Secretary and C. Z. Wiley was Treasurer.
+He was elected president, Charles LaFayette Reeder was Secretary and C. Z. Wiley was Treasurer.
 The association leased a two and one-half story residence on North Cheyenne, where it opened the Tulsa Hospital.
 In December 1906, the hospital moved to a ten-room building at the corner of West 5th Street and Lawton Avenue.
 The hospital had 40 beds, a private ambulance, long-distance telephone service and was located on a street car line.
 The first nursing school was established at the Tulsa Hospital.
 It was directed by Mrs. Henrietta Ziegler.
 The first class of four nurses graduated in 1910.
 Clinton remained as president until 1915, when control was sold to other interests.
 This hospital closed after World War I.